kaizeiyimi/XLYMapping/README.md

 4. transform property. a construction block can replace the default transform.
 5. validate transformed value. if failed then cancel the mapping.

+the validate process is compatible for some specified types: number, string, set, orderedSet and URL. please read the code for more details.

 #normal class mapping

 ###'People' and 'Child' class defination